ebullientcreed/coronavirus-tracker/README.md

 # Coronavirus-tracker
 Coronavirus is a rapidly spreading outbreak and a pandemic.
 This coronavirus tracker helps display the number of confirmed cases, the number of deaths, the number of recoveries and the details of countries affected globally.
 Not having to go through a lot of options this tracker makes it easy by providing information of the results monitored timely in an elaborate way from the data repository.
 Note that the data is taken from the data repository by by the Johns Hopkins University Center for Systems Science and Engineering https://github.com/CSSEGISandData/COVID-19.
-This application is made using Angular8 in the frontend and Spring Boot2 in the backend.
+This application is made using Angular2 framework in the frontend and Spring Boot2 in the backend.
 ![Springboot-Angular](images/springboot-angular.png)
 # Spring Boot App
 Spring Intializr is used to create the project Spring boot 2.2.5 and java 11 version with spring web dependency.
 This project is imported as a maven project.
 Spring Boot application is developed to build RESTful APIs while leveraging the stackless features of REST.